gisard/amqp-engine/README.md

 ![引擎设计图](https://github.com/guoshoadong/amqp-engine/-/raw/graphs/engine-design.jpg?inline=true)

 ## Future
-1. 灵活支持类型配置，使开发者加入类型和少量配置，即可支持该类型解析
+1. Flexible support for type configuration, allowing developers to add types and a small amount of configuration to enable parsing of that type.
-2. Engine 功能实现可拔插，只要底层实现了 Connection 和 Channel 的主要功能，即可接入引擎
+2. Engine functionality implementation is pluggable, as long as the underlying implementation has the main functions of Connection and Channel, it can be integrated into the engine.
-3. 增加 mustbind 进行绑定字段的强制校验，shouldbind 通过 tag:"binding" 进行强制校验控制
+3. Added "mustbind" for mandatory validation of bound fields, and "shouldbind" with tag:"binding" for enforced validation control.
-4. 接入链路追踪 opentelemetry
+4. Integration with opentelemetry for tracing of access links.